 19. In sum, there are two recognized invasion of privacy torts in Ontario; neither requires proof of pecuniary loss or harm to an economic interest.
 Aggravated and punitive damages may be awarded and an award should serve as a deterrent to others.

-When a person discloses embarrassing private personal information about another person, and does so in a manner that would be deemed highly offensive to a reasonable person, such conduct may constitute as a form of breach of privacy and give rise to liability imposed against the wrongdoing person.
+The disclosure of embarrassing private personal information in a manner that would be deemed highly offensive to a reasonable person may constitute as a tortious breach of privacy.